Q. Does Parliament have an Environmental Policy?

 Q. What is Parliament doing to reduce its environmental impact?

 A. To ensure continuous improvement with regards to its environmental performance, Parliament has an Environmental Improvement Plan to support delivery of both the short term annual and longer term targets.
 This sets out the schedule of works for the financial year.
-The following headline initiatives are programmed for 2016/17 to help achieve a reduction in environmental impacts:

 Q. Does the House use low energy light bulbs?